Silvenga/silvenga.com/src/posts/2024/notes-on-cephfs-metadata-recovery.md

 - The active-MDS's were having trouble doing anything, including rebalancing each other.
 This caused a surge in CephFS clients, and existing clients that couldn't release their caps.
 - A bug, likely from the extreme conditions, allowed a corrupt commit to occur against the MDS journal.
 This lead to MDS crashes.

-While the cluster is now healthy, I think more research and testing around mitigating snapshot trimming impacts is needed.
-Also, more monitoring of MDS slow requests is needed.
-I originally assumed these were transient, likely related to not meeting RAM and CPU recommendations, but after more research, some of these slow requests might be hidden symptoms of other issues.
+While the cluster is now healthy, more research and testing around mitigating snapshot trimming impacts is needed.
+Also, more (better?) monitoring of MDS slow requests needs to be done.
+I originally assumed these slow requests were transient, likely related to not meeting RAM and CPU recommendations.
+But after more research, some of these slow requests might be hidden symptoms of other issues.

-Either way, while I think this might have been caused by a Ceph bug, I'm impressed that this normally catastrophic failure was fixable, and the fixes executed in under 18 hours.
-This ultimately increased my trust in Ceph, just a little bit more.
+Either way, while I think this might have been caused by a Ceph bug, I'm impressed that this normally catastrophic failure was fixable, and the fixes executed in under 24 hours.

+This experience, although scarry, ultimately increased my trust in Ceph, just a little bit more.

 ### Lessons Learned